Sigmmma/c20/src/content/general/source-data/materials/h2-materials/readme.md

+**Halo 2** saw some much needed improvements to material processing.
+The user can now define a directory to search for a shader in a directory.
+The amount of flags was expanded and some new properties were added to help with lightmap settings.

 # Material naming and shaders
 Intermediate files such as [JMS][] or [ASS][] files you export from your 3D software contain the material names you used.
 How **Tool** finds the shader from there varies depending on whether or not a `shader_collection.shader_collection` file exists and whether or not the material name includes a shader collection prefix.
 We will go over how this works in the shader_collection section.
 Be sure to always use lower-case names and do not exceed 32 characters.